hacker3983/maud-player/README.md

 # maud-player
-A Music Audio Player Written In C
+A Simple Music Player Written In C